gabrielcfs1/gabrielcfs1/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, SQL, NODE, REACT, ANGULAR, PHP, LARAVEL
+- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, NODEJS, VUEJS
 - 📫 How to reach me: @gabrielcfs